 In one year of food tracking, I lost 20 lbs. and put on 10 lbs. of muscle.
 I now eat better than I ever have in my life.
 I get the protein and fiber that my doctor has been nagging me about for years.
 And the benefits of tracking are sustained when you stop.
-The whole time I was logging food in MFP, I was learning about the foods in my diet and how they contributed to my total calories and macronutrients.
+The whole time I was logging food in MFP, I learned about the foods in my diet and how they contributed to my total calories and macronutrients.
 I was learning.
-After a year, I was pretty much done with MFP, I could tell at a glance how many calories were in a dish and what I needed to eat to hit my macronutrient targets.
+After a year, I was pretty much done with MFP.
+I could tell at a glance how many calories were in a dish and what I needed to eat to hit my macronutrient targets.
 I could also see some patterns that weren’t obvious before.
 For example, if I ate more than the RDA of sodium any particular day, my weight would go up by several pounds the next.
 That sodium in my system was helping me retain water.
-I learned not to freak about large weight fluctuations and focus on long term trends.
+I learned not to freak about large weight fluctuations and focus on long-term trends.

-Insurance companies put the data to use
+Insurance companies put the fitness data to use

-Some researchers think that putting so much attention to what you eat might lead to disordered eating.
+Some researchers think that putting so much attention on what you eat might lead to disordered eating.
 A logical premise, but the research so far doesn’t back that up.
 The danger doesn’t come from how you use the data but from how others might make use of it.
 Insurance companies have started to look at social media feeds to help evaluate risk in insuring people.
-Aetna’s CarePass service already has explicit partnerships with MyFitnessPal, Fitbit, RunKeeper and Withings.
-It’s unclear what data privacy strictures are in the terms of those deals.
+Aetna’s CarePass service already has explicit partnerships with MyFitnessPal, Fitbit, RunKeeper, and Withings.
+It’s unclear what fitness data privacy constraints are explicit terms of those deals.

-Not so anonymous
+Fitness Data is Not so anonymous

 Consumer backlash has started to make companies pay more attention to privacy concerns.
-Anticipating the privacy protections making their way through legislatures, many companies have added options to settings to make your data private.
+Anticipating the privacy protections making their way through legislatures, many companies have added settings to make your data private.
 Most want to keep access to the aggregate data and keep anonymized records.
 But anonymity may not perfectly obscure your identity.
-Studies have shown that over 80% of people can be identified with just three pieces of information: their birth date, gender and zip code.
+Studies have shown that over 80% of people can be identified with just three pieces of information: their birth date, gender, and zip code.

 It becomes even more valuable when combined with all the other data that is collected about you.
 Imagine adding this kind of data to the information from your grocery store loyalty card.
 An insurer or an employer can use this information to make all kinds of decisions that affect your welfare.
 If you have diabetes, for example, and your fitness tracker shows that you only take one half-hour walk a week but buy a pound cake every other day, your insurer is going to want to figure out how to raise your rates to account for the increased risk of illness.
 You may think that that is fine.
-People should be rewarded for their healthy habits.
+Why shouldn’t people should be rewarded for their healthy habits?
 What’s wrong with giving people an incentive to eat well and exercise?

 Mistaken identity at the grocery store

-Protect yourself and your data
+Protect yourself and your Fitness data